Analytics

 Aging is a snapshot.
 Payment behavior is a pattern.

 Aging is still important.
-It shows current pressure.
+It shows present pressure.

 But payment behavior adds the operating context that aging misses: